Continual Daily Anxiety

 Don’t give space to your inner-critic.
 Shift from repeating negative thoughts to positives.

-You can begin to transform your brain’s connections from its habit of criticizing yourself to the habit of supporting yourself.
+You can begin to transform your brain’s connections from its habit of criticizing yourself or being judgmental, to the habit of supporting yourself with kindness.